CSerxy/cserxy.github.io/_pages/about.md

 * Self-Supervised Representation Learning (contrastive learning).

+* Historical Language Change (such as semantic shift)

 * Robustness of ML model (backdoor attack and defense of LLM).

 * Diffusion Models for Non-Autoregressive Generation.